 Picture courtesy of Megan Hodges.

-November is World Vegan Month, but is it possible to serve in the military while maintaining a vegan diet?
+Is it possible to serve in the military while maintaining a vegan diet?

 Vegan trainer, nutritionist and 'Hench Herbivore' Youtuber Paul Kerton is a firm believer that it is possible.